Flank/flank/README.md

 use-gcloud-beta: If gcloud beta should be used
 disable-google-login: If the argument `--no-auto-google-login` should be passed to the gcloud command line.
 record-video: If the video of the instrumentation test should be recorded.
 True by default.
+record-performance-metrics: If the performance metrics should be recorded.
+True by default.

 aggregate-reports.enabled: Enable the experimental test aggregation feature.
 Requires fetch-bucket to be enabled.
 Disabled by default. aggregate-reports.xml: Generates and pushes to Google Cloud Storage an aggregated XML report